What definitions apply to the Privacy Policy?

 Stride also uses PI you supply to satisfy requests for information, and to deliver requested services to you and your child.

-Stride will use or share PI if required to do so by law, such as a court order, or permitted to do so for law enforcement, health or safety purposes or to protect Stride’s legal rights.
+Stride will use or share PI if required to do so by law, such as a court order, or permitted to do so for law enforcement, health or safety purposes or to protect Stride’s own legal rights.

 If permitted by law, Stride may use your information to provide you with information about new products or services available through Stride and may analyze PI to improve the e-sports experience or to determine how Stride’s e-sports products and services may interest other people.
+If permitted by law, Stride may use your information to offer customized products or services from third parties that Stride may collaborate with from time to time.

 How does Stride treat information about children under 13 years old?